pawlowski6132/dhl_oms_digital/journal.md

 ## Thursday 4/4/24
 I'm re-thinking my approach again.
 Now, I'm just going to build one solution for the DPDB1 and make it really simple with just a nav bar at the top, an image map as the main page to display and then click-outs to the information.
 Each solution will have it's own page and it will be a channel in the teams site.

+Note that the header was NOT using BOOTSTRAP

 I used THIS video to help with the header build https://www.youtube.com/watch?v=GxwHXxumdQk&t=326